 European whitefish (Coregonus lavaretus)

-In monetary value, European whitefish Coregonus lavaretus is the second most valuable farmed species in Finland after rainbow trout.
-In the ARCTAQUA, we will develop state of art practices for broodstock management, and in cross country co-operation, assess genetic diversity of Coregonus species for stock identification.
+In the project ARCTAQUA, we will develop state-of-the-art practices for broodstock management.
+Through cross-country co-operation, we will assess the genetic diversity of Coregonus species for stock identification.

 Nelma (Stenodus leucichthys nelma)